What you'll find on this page

 - Questions to ask your audiologist.

-- What to expect on the day of your switch-on and beyond.
+- What to expect on the day of switch-on and beyond.

-To help you prepare, here's a list of questions you may want to ask your audiologist to understand what you or your child may expect on switch-on day and beyond.
+To help you prepare, here's a list of questions to ask your audiologist about what to expect on switch-on day and beyond.

 - What happens during the appointment?

 - What does activation of the cochlear implant feel like?